None other than Bob Marley himself explained to High Times about ‘Lamb’s bread’ and what this name really means.

 According to Jamaican scientist Machel Emanuel, ‘The island of Jamaica has been impacted by hybridisation over the past 30 – 20 years.’
 This fits with my own experience of visiting the region in the early 90s, when Kingston was the only place I encountered modern hybrids (‘chronic’).
 Elsewhere, in places such as Guyana, all I saw was real traditional ganja.
 Anecdotally, authentic Caribbean herb was also available in the UK and Canada until c.
 2000, after which imports from Jamaica quickly turned to trash.

 ‘Proving’ authenticity in such a situation – i.e. decades after the event – is of course impossible.
-But overstating how early or extensively modern hybrids impacted regions of traditional cultivation and biodiversity has been the status quo.
-Experts too often do this or give flimsy claims undue credence.
+But overstating how early or extensively modern hybrids impacted regions of traditional cultivation and biodiversity is the current status quo.
+Experts too often do this or give flimsy claims undue credence and weight.

-Regarding places I know fairly well and firsthand – i.e. Asia – the widespread claim that landraces (ie, traditional domesticates) were all wiped out at source decades ago is typical of Westerners having zero grasp of places such as the Hindu Kush, South or Southeast Asia and instead relying on hearsay and factoids.
-Few folks writing about landraces understand these regions or cultures in anything like enough depth to support their grand proclamations, never mind whether they’ve ever even been there.
+Regarding places I know fairly well and firsthand – i.e., Asia – the widespread claim that landraces (ie, traditional domesticates) were all wiped out at source decades ago is typical of Westerners having zero grasp of places such as the Hindu Kush, South or Southeast Asia and instead relying on hearsay and factoids.
+Few folks writing about landraces understand these regions or cultures in anything like enough depth to support their grand proclamations.
+Few have even been there, in fact.
 To those of us who’ve lived or were born in these places, that much is painfully obvious.

-Asserting that landraces are long since extinct at source – as a number of experts have done, clearly without actually knowing this to be the case – is pretty irresponsible, even more so when its part of a corporate dupe of the unsuspecting or clueless.
+Asserting that landraces are long since extinct at source – as a number of experts have done, clearly without actually knowing this to be the case – is pretty irresponsible, even more so when that false claim is part of a corporate dupe of the unsuspecting or clueless.